maazajaz/ai-tutor-d-id/docs/TRANSFER_CHECKLIST.md

 4. **Keep API keys secure** and never share publicly
 5. **Use the troubleshooting guide** if you get stuck

-**🚀 Once everything is working, you'll have a fully functional AI Digital Tutor with 3D avatar, voice synthesis, and intelligent chat capabilities!**
+**🚀 Once everything is working, you'll have a fully functional AI Digital Tutor with D-ID live streaming avatar, intelligent chat capabilities, and real-time video responses!**